dillonkearns/elm-markdown/README.md

 ### Examples of fallback behavior

 Github flavored markdown behavior:
-Links with missing closing parens are are rendered as raw text instead of links
+Links with missing closing parens are are rendered as raw text instead of links:

 ```markdown
 [My link](/home/ wait I forgot to close the link